fallen-icarus/cardano-loans/README.md

 verifiable.
 - **Native Support for All Assets** - all assets are directly supported as loan assets and collateral assets.
 Nobody needs to ask permission to use a new asset.
 Even if only 10 people in the world are willing to use an asset, no one can stop them.
+- **Multi-Collateral Loans** - borrowers can use a basket of assets as collateral for a loan.
-Futhermore, *there is no limit to the number of assets a borrower can use as collateral for a loan.*
+Furthermore, *there is no limit to the number of assets a borrower can use as collateral for a loan.*
 - **Interest-Free, Non-Compounding, or Compounding Interest** - lenders and borrowers have full flexibility over what the interest for the loans will be.
 They can even decide on what the compounding frequency will be.
-- **Naturally Incentivized Regular Payments** - borrower's are incentivized to make regular payments on loans to avoid penalties agreed upon during negotiations.
+- **Naturally Incentivized Regular Payments** - borrowers are incentivized to make regular payments on loans to avoid penalties agreed upon during negotiations.
 Because of this, lenders may be more willing to lend since there will be more regularity in when they will receive payments.
 This regularity can help them manage risk.